arushi2610/learning-resources/README.md

 Please contribute to this repository by adding more learning resources.
 You can add learning resources in any format, such as links to articles, videos, or tutorials.
 You can also add your own learning resources, such as code snippets, exercises, or projects.

+To contribute:

+1. Create a pull request.
-To contribute, please create a pull request and add your resources to the appropriate file.
+2. Add your resources to the appropriate file.

+Let's keep learning together!
 Happy coding!